bquast/grokipedia-export/README.md

 3. paste the script in the console
 4. follow the warning instructions if needed (e.g. type: allow pasting)
 5. choose desired filename

+Nota Bene: No rights may be derived.
+Use only if permitted.